-6.6 Special precautions for disposal
+6.6 Special precautions for disposal and other handling of the product

 General warnings

 Radiopharmaceuticals should be received, used and administered only by authorised persons in designated clinical settings.
 Their receipt, storage, use, transfer and disposal are subject to the regulations and/or appropriate licences of the local competent official organisation.
 Radiopharmaceuticals should be prepared in a manner which satisfies both radiation safety and pharmaceutical quality requirements.